Germán Tagle: Coaching career

 A football manager graduated at the INAF (National Football Institute), he began his career with the Western Mass Pioneers youth system, at the same time he performed as a player.

 From 2010 to 2018, he worked as coach at Club Flamenco from LAF (Liga de Amigos del Fútbol), serving also as assistant of Hugo Balladares in Magallanes in 2017–18.

-From 2019 to 2021, he also worked alongside Balladares as assistant in the Chile national team at under-15 level and at under-17 level.
+From 2019 to 2021, he worked alongside Balladares as assistant in the Chile national team at both under-15 level and under-17 levels.
+Next, he joined the technical staff of Ariel Leporati in Chile U15.
+In November 2023, they assumed as interim assistants of Nicolás Córdova in the Chile senior team after Eduardo Berizzo left the team.

 Personal life

 His father of the same name, Germán Tagle Santander, is a football coach and director and former player who has served for Club Flamenco for over fifty years.

 As a player of Universidad de Concepción, he and his fellow footballers César Santis and Arturo Norambuena made up a rock band called Offside.